-1. I still have questions about home-schooling in Minnesota.
+39. I still have questions about home-schooling in Minnesota.
 Who can help?

 Contact the home-school liaison in your resident school district superintendent's office for information about home-school registration.
-If you do not know where this is, use this school district finder.

-For information about home-school law and policy, contact the MDE Ombudsperson, Cindy Jackson, at (651) 582-8572 or visit the Office of the Revisor of Statutes and review statutes by topic: Home Schools.
+For information about home-school law and policy, contact the MDE Ombudsperson, Cindy Jackson, at (651) 582-8572 or visit the Office of the Revisor of Statutes and review statutes by topic: Home-Schools.